jesenteh/16b-gfs-as-search/README.md

 MAX_DIFF = The maximum value of the input difference.
 E.g. 128 =  {0000000010000000}

 SAMPLE_INTERVAL = How many samples taken between MIN_DIFF to MAX_DIFF.
-Set to MAX_DIFF sampling is not required.
+Set to MAX_DIFF if sampling is not required.

 perm[16] = The permutation involved in the GFS.
 Note that the permutation takes into account that the MSB is 15 and LSB is 0 - {15,14,...,2,1,0}.